 For five years the Whitechapel Gallery has partnered with Swarovski and the Swarovski Foundation to create spectacular events that support the Gallery’s education and community programme.

 Launched in 2014, the Art Icon award, supported by Swarovski, celebrates the work of an artist who has made a profound contribution to a particular medium, influencing their own and subsequent generations of artists.
-It is presented at the Whitechapel Gallery’s annual gala dinner hosted by Iwona Blazwick OBE (Director, Whitechapel Gallery) and Nadja Swarovski (Member of the Swarovski Executive Board).
+It is presented at the Whitechapel Gallery’s annual gala dinner hosted by Iwona Blazwick OBE (former Director, Whitechapel Gallery) and Nadja Swarovski (Member of the Swarovski Executive Board).

 Whitechapel Gallery Art Icon 2018 with Swarovski takes place on 29 January 2018, honouring Mona Hatoum and featuring a live auction of works donated by leading contemporary artists.
 All funds raised contribute to the Gallery’s work with thousands of children and young people.